Rockstar hackers release stolen data after failed ransom attempt

 Why This Matters

-Hackers who breached Rockstar Games and demanded ransom payment have released their stolen data after the company refused to pay.
-The leaked information reveals internal development details but appears to contain limited valuable content, justifying Rockstar's decision not to negotiate with cybercriminals.
+Hackers who breached Rockstar Games have released their stolen data after the company refused to pay ransom demands.
+The leaked information appears to contain limited valuable content, validating Rockstar's decision not to negotiate with the cybercriminals.